Multivariate Bicycle Codes

-Following this definition, we can further define $X$-type and $Z$-type check operators being a row $v \!\in\! \mathbb{F}_{2}$ of $H_{X}$ and $H_{Z}$, respectively.
+Following this definition, we can then define $X$-type and $Z$-type check operators being a row $v \!\in\! \mathbb{F}_{2}$ of $H_{X}$ and $H_{Z}$, respectively.
 Since $[A, B] = 0$, these satisfy the stabilizer code condition requiring all $X$-type checks to commute with all $Z$-type checks, translating to $H_{X} H_{Z}^{T} = 0$.
-We emphasize that the $A_{j}$ and ${B}_{j}$ terms can be understood as introducing edges between checks and vertices on the Tanner Graph of the TB-QLDPC code, one per term.
-This viewpoint is crucial in understanding physical implementations in Section \ref{section:codelayout}.
-Further details can be found in Appendix \ref{app::tannergraph}.
+We emphasize that the $A_{j}$ and ${B}_{j}$ terms can be understood as introducing edges between checks and vertices on the Tanner Graph of the TB code, one per term.
+This viewpoint is crucial in understanding physical implementations in the Code Layout section.
+Further details are provided in Sec.~D of the \SMLong{} (\SM{})~\cite{lukassimtobiaskishorSuppMaterial}.